staudenmeir/eloquent-has-many-deep/README.md

 - [Table Aliases](#table-aliases)
 - [Soft Deleting](#soft-deleting)

+The package offers two ways of defining deep relationships:
+You can specify the intermediate models, foreign and local keys manually or concatenate [existing relationships](#existing-relationships).

 ### HasMany

-Using the  [documentation example](https://laravel.com/docs/eloquent-relationships#has-many-through) with an additional level:
+Consider the [documentation example](https://laravel.com/docs/eloquent-relationships#has-many-through) with an additional level:
 `Country` → has many → `User` → has many → `Post` → has many → `Comment`

 ```php